brown-ccv/gitintro/PITCHME.md

-# Intro to git
+# Intro to @fa[git]
 ## August Guang

 ---

 # What is git?

- * open source version control tool written by Linus Torvalds (responsible for Linux)
+ * open source version control tool written by Linus Torvalds
- * version control: tracks and manages changes to documents, computer programs, and other collections of information (mostly stolen from Wiki)
+ * **version control:** tracks and manages changes to documents, computer programs, and other collections of information
- * repository or repo: where documents, software, etc is stored and the changes are tracked
+ * **repository or repo:** where documents, software, etc is stored and the changes are tracked

 ---